Blazemeter/RTEPlugin/docs/wait-conditions-recording.md

 *Sync wait*: It will wait till the keyboard is unlocked.

-[Here](../README.md#waiters-usage) there is more information about Wait Conditions in general.
+*Text wait*: It will  wait for a text in the screen [Here](../README.md#waiters-usage) there is more information about Wait Conditions in general.